Peter Cripps is a retired University Academic, Professional Educator and Chartered Manager.

-He is currently Chairman of Glos Folk, the organisation that promotes traditional music in Gloucestershire, and plays in The Amazing Matchless Band for barn dances and ceilidhs, with his wife Astrid as a duo (Peter & Astrid), and solo for receptions, exhibitions, and the like.
+He is currently Chairman of Glos Folk, the organisation that promotes traditional music in Gloucestershire, and plays with his wife Astrid as a duo (Peter & Astrid), and solo for receptions, exhibitions, and the like.

 He has written two books on morris dancing history, and compiled a book of country dance tunes and dances.
 He has also contributed numerous articles to professional journals.